icopy-site/awesome/docs/awesome/awesome-digital-history.md

 - [Geospatial Historian](https://geospatialhistorian.wordpress.com/) - Open HGIS Lessons and Resources.
 - [HIST3814o](http://workbook.craftingdigitalhistory.ca/) - Methods and Readings in Digital History by Shawn Graham at  Carleton University.
 - [HIST 7370](https://cblevins.github.io/f19-dig-hist/) - Methods and Readings in Digital History by Cameron Blevins at Northeastern University.
+- [History Toolkit](https://dg.philhist.unibas.ch/en/studium/history-a-toolkit-for-students/) - You will learn how to critically analyse historical conditions, developments, patterns and ruptures – or, alternatively, how to call these into question.
 - [Local Linkages](https://locallinkages.org/) - How to frame questions about the past, identify sources to answer those questions, place them in context, and present that historical interpretation online in a digital form.
 - [The CTP Book](https://comp-think.github.io/) - A book for teaching Computational Thinking and Programming skills to people with a background in the Humanities.
 - [The Programming Historian](https://programminghistorian.org/) - Novice-friendly, peer-reviewed tutorials that help humanists learn a wide range of digital tools, techniques, and workflows to facilitate research and teaching.